benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 16.md

 - have **low delay**, minimizing the overall delay of packets to receiver

 Having "low delay" reduces to **low queuing delay**.
 We do not want to put so much data into the network so that packets are waiting in queues.

+Start the $cwnd$ from 1, then exponentially grow.
+Once we reach RTO, drop cwnd back to 1.